Iyōzō Fujita: Pacific War

 After the battle of Midway, Lieutenant Fujita was assigned to the carrier Hiyō as a Buntaichō.
 In October 1942, the carrier was sent to the Solomon Islands, however, it soon experienced a mechanical failure and its air group was transferred to a land base at Buin through Rabaul.
 The group operated from Buin and made frequent missions against Guadalcanal until mid-December.
 During this time, Lieutenant Fujita claimed two aircraft shot down.
 In April 1943, he was sent to Rabaul to take part in the Operation I-Go.
 Following the operation, he was then transferred to the Tsuiki Air group in June.

 In November he was appointed as squadron leader (Hikōtaichō) of the newly formed 301st Air group.
 Between June and July 1944 his unit took part in the air defence of Iwo Jima.
 In July he was transferred to unit S402, which was equipped with the new Kawanishi N1K fighters.
-In October, the S402 was consolidated into 341st Air Group and participated in the air battles off Formosa.
+In October, the S402 was consolidated into 341st Air Group and participated in the air battles off Taiwan.
 The unit lost much of its strength in intense air battles over the Philippines and was finally withdrawn to Japan in January 1945.